ixc/python-edtf/README.md

 '1979-08~'
 ```

-Note that the result is a string, not an `ETDFObject`.
+Note that the result is a string, not an `EDTFObject`.

 The parser can parse strings such as: